-Detailed analysis of drugs, alcohol & crimes across a city could help target prevention, study findsFebruary 19th, 2013 in Health /
+Detailed analysis of drugs, alcohol & crimes across a city could help target prevention, study findsFebruary 19, 2013 in Medicine & Health / Health

 As cities across America work to reduce violence in tight budget times, new research shows how they might be able to target their efforts and police attention – with the help of high-powered computers and loads of data.

 In a newly published paper, University of Michigan Medical School researchers and their colleagues have used real police data from Boston to demonstrate the promise of computer models in zeroing in on violent areas.

 They combined and analyzed information in small geographic units, on police reports, drug offenses, and alcohol availability at stores, bars and restaurants, as well as the education levels, employment and other attributes of the people who live there.